Leopoldo Martínez Nucete: Public service in the United States

-Inter-American bank nomination

 On August 10, 2021, President Joe Biden nominated Martinez to be the United States executive director of the Inter-American Development Bank.
 Hearings were held before the Senate Foreign Relations Committee on December 14, 2021.
 The committee deadlocked on the nomination in a party-line vote on March 29, 2022.
 The opposition against Martinez was led by Senator Ted Cruz (R-TX), alleging Martinez Nucete was a member of the "hard left" when in Venezuela, claims which were debunked by Senators Bob Menendez (D-NJ) and Tim Kaine (D-VA), major national Latino organizations, and the national press.
-On January 23rd, 2023 President Biden renominated Martinez Nucete for this position before the 118th Congress.
-The newly elected Senate, with an expanded Democratic majority will soon reconsider his nomination to become the U.S. Executive Director at the Inter-American Development Bank.
+On January 23, 2023, President Biden renominated Martinez Nucete for this position before the 118th Congress.
+The Senate Foreign Relations Committee voted and reported favorably his confirmation vote to the full Senate on March 8, 2023, but his nomination expired on January 3, 2024, without a full senate floor vote and has not been resubmitted.

+In May 2024, President Biden appointed Leopoldo Martinez Nucete as Senior Counselor of the Minority Business Development Agency (MBDA) at the U.S. Department of Commerce.

+2025 U.S. House campaign

+Martínez launched his congressional bid on 29 May 2025, joining a Democratic field that initially included attorney Amy Roma and immigration lawyer Krystle Nuevas.

+The special election was triggered when Representative Gerry Connolly died while in office, creating an open seat.

+Virginia governor Glenn Youngkin set the election date for 9 September 2025; Democrats will use a "fire-house" primary on 22 June 2025 to choose their nominee.

+At launch, Martínez listed defending democracy, lowering the cost of living, supporting federal workers and protecting immigrant rights as his top priorities.
+Martinez was defeated by James Walkinshaw, who won the party's nomination for the 2025 Virginia's 11th congressional district special election.

+Personal life

+Martínez resettled with his wife and four children in Fairfax County, Virginia, where he remains active in civic and Democratic Party affairs.
+He continues to live in Fairfax County with his family.